wavesoft/virtual-atom-smasher/doc/explanations.md

 ## Color Confinement

 Color-charged particles cannot be found individually.
 For this reason, the color-charged quarks are confined in groups ([[hadrons]]) with other quarks.
 These composites are color neutral (white).
 Because quarks, (according to the Standard Model's theory of strong interactions) combine only into baryons and mesons, consisting of three quarks and a pair of [[quark]] - antiquark respectively, we conclude that in order to exist in a stable state they must have in total a neutral color charge (zero color charge).
+### What is the color charge of a hadron?
+1. Blue, because it is a stronger color.
+2. > White (neutral).
+Quarks exist only in a stable state with neutral ( white) color charge.
+3. Red.
+Quarks are mostly red color charged.

 ## Carrier Particles ( ατελές )